Brown Sugar Lemon Curd

 During her 86 years, Auntie Gloria lost an arm, an infant daughter, her husband and her grown son.

 The arm, her right, was lost early in childhood in a freak accident.
-She refused to think of one arm as a “disability” or herself as “disabled”: her job was find a way to do with one hand everything two-handed people do with both.
+She refused to think of one arm as a "disability" nor herself as "disabled": her job was find a way to do with one hand everything two-handed people do with both.

 And she more than managed: she diapered babies during the days of diaper pins; she tied shoes; she played tennis and curled; she sewed, knitted and crocheted.
 And she cooked, oh how she cooked.

-When I was a girl, my family often made the dusty or snowy trip to the “big city” of Winnipeg.
+When I was a girl, my family often made the dusty or snowy trip to the "big city" of Winnipeg.
 When the car turned down elm-lined Ashland Avenue, my excitement was uncontainable.
-As soon as the car stopped, I’d race round the house to the back door where Auntie Gloria would meet me at the top of the step, squatting down to open up her arms — note, “arms”, it was easy to forget there was just one — for a big smoochy laughing hug.
+As soon as the car stopped, I’d race round the house to the back door where Auntie Gloria would meet me at the top of the step, squatting down to open up her arms — note, "arms" for it was easy to forget there was just one — for a big smoochy laughing hug.

 But my favorite memory of Auntie Glo comes from when my mother was sick exactly ten years ago now, when my dad and sister and I did hospice for her here in my home in St. Louis.